maiwending/pDGTD_GDM/README.md

 # Prism DGTD simulation toolkit with GDM for pixelized metasurface
-## This simulation package is prism-based Discontinuous Galerkin Time Domain method with General Dispersion Model for analysis of gold pixelized metasurfaces.
+## This simulation package is the prism-based Discontinuous Galerkin Time Domain method with General Dispersion Model for analysis of gold pixelized metasurfaces.

 ## How to use it: